 Aside from the actual physical characteristics that affect the cost of a headstone, there are external factors to consider.
 For example, in parts of the country where labor costs are higher, this could increase the average price for a memorial.
 Other external factors include transportation, regulations and the general overhead a monument company has.

 So How Much Does a Headstone Cost?

 Well given the fact that there are many variables that affect the total cost it is impossible to give a one price fits all kind of answer.
 Rather, here are some price guidelines to consider when pricing a headstone.
 Again you must understand there will be differences in price based on some of factors discussed.

-Single flat grass markers measuring 24” x 12” x 4” generally can cost anywhere from about $400 for a basic grave marker in gray up to around $1,000 for an exotic color or laser engraving.
+Single flat grass markers measuring 24” x 12” x 4” generally can cost anywhere from about $400 for a basic grave marker in gray up to around $1,000.

 Of course, these are just estimates, but you should check with your local sources and even online companies to get quotes.